DUNE-DAQ/runconftools/docs/generator_creation.md

 The generate function must return `True` once the generation is successfully completed.
 Otherwise, it should return `False` or raise an exception.

+In order to use the configutions in the base repository, some environmental variables need to be set.
+This is usually done with the script `setup_db_path.sh` contained in the base.
-A generator should assume that the environmental variables necessary to operate on the OKS files in the base are correctly setup and should not try to set them.
+While writing a generator, one should assume that those environmental variables are correctly setup and should not try to set them from the scripts.

 ### Good practices

 As the generator is a python script, one could do everything.
-Yet it is recommended that the configuration files are managed through the OKS, conffwk or daqconf python interfaces/scripts.
+Yet it is recommended that the OKS database are managed through the OKS, conffwk or daqconf python interfaces/scripts which guarantess type safety.
+One should not change the files using python `open` or other low level file editing tools.

-It also recommended that we limit the change of the objects to just changing the references rather than the attributes of the objects.
+It is also recommended that we limit the changes to the objects to just changing the references rather than the attributes of the objects.
 Although in some cases that might be unavoidable.

 ## generator testing